thousandparsec/schemepy/doc/src/front_end.rst

 Config the behavior fo the front-end
 ------------------------------------

 FIXME: describe how it is customized.
-Something like default behavior of autoconvert for function installation can be customized here.

 Create a compiler
 =================